Tournament of Beer: West Coast Flagships First Round April 6

 Please join us here daily to vote on the flagship battles, and maybe enjoy our reminiscing about our flagship drinking wonder years.

-OK, let’s apply hand sanitizer, and dive into today’s First Round West Coast flagship battles.
+OK, let’s apply hand sanitizer, and dive into Tournament of Beer: west Coast Flagships First Round April 6.
 Vote for one flagship beer per game.
 Voting for today’s flagship battles ends at 11:45 p.m.

 Monday, April 6, First Round West Coast Flagship Games